 - being of Afro-Caribbean or South Asian origin.

-- having some health conditions like diabetes and kidney disease has been linked to an increase risk of developing primary high blood pressure.
+- having some health conditions like diabetes and kidney disease has been linked to an increased risk of developing primary high blood pressure.

 Modifiable risk factors include: